Skip to main content

 Low Morning Cortisol Suggests HPA axis dysregulation or adrenal fatigue, leading to low energy and poor stress resilience.
 Warrants flexible work hours or the ability to schedule physical activity later in the day when energy levels are naturally higher.

 Ultimately, the academic approach to requesting a reasonable accommodation involves a synthesis of legal knowledge, clinical understanding, and self-advocacy.
 It requires translating the complex language of endocrinology and metabolic health into the structured framework of employment law.
-By doing so, an individual can ensure that their participation in a workplace is not only compliant with legal standards but also genuinely supportive of their long-term health and vitality.
+By doing so, an individual can ensure that their participation in a workplace wellness program is not only compliant with legal standards but also genuinely supportive of their long-term health and vitality.

 References